Digital Distribution Platforms Vs Learning Management Systems

 February 27th, 2017

-Learning Management Systems – an integrated solution
+Learning Management Systems – an integrated learning solution

-Digital Publishing Platform– centralizing the entire workflow
+Digital Publishing Platform– centralizing your workflows

-Digital Distribution Platform – Anytime Anywhere learning
+Digital Distribution Platform – Anytime, Anywhere Learning

 How do they differ?